ebzzry/ebzzry.github.io/src/emacs-mail.md

 $ getmail
 ```

-If it doesn't choke, and displays something like the following, then
+If it doesn’t choke, and displays something like the following, then
 you have configured getmail correctly.

 ```bash